ast-grep/ast-grep.github.io/website/reference/yaml.md

 * required: false

 A dictionary to manipulate meta-variables.
 The dictionary key is the new variable name.
-The dictionary value is a transformation object that specifies how meta var is processed.
+The dictionary value is a transformation object or transformation string that specifies how meta var is processed.

 Please also see [transformation reference](/reference/yaml/transformation) for details.

-Example:
+**Example:**
 ```yaml
 transform:
   NEW_VAR_NAME:      # new variable name